Chipsealing is done in many

 follows sweeping by up to three weeks.

-street surface life.
-On residential streets, nine years will pass before the Sealcoating
+money and prolong street surface life.
+On residential streets, six years will pass before the Sealcoating

 process is again necessary.